 Reasonable efforts to contact a referral should be made within 48 hours or two business days of receipt of the referral by telephone, letter, or personal visit.
 The purpose of the contact is to ascertain the individual's interest in applying for DVR services and to schedule the initial interview, if indicated.
 Contacts should be via the mode of communication best suited for the individual based on the available referral information as documented.
-For example, if there is a question about the referral's ability to understand written language fully, a phone contact or personal visit should be made response.
-If the referral does not respond, the referral will be closed.
-Should the referral respond, he or she will be provided with the opportunity to reschedule the intake appointment.
-However, if the referral does not attend a second time, the referral will be closed immediately.
+For example, if there is a question about the referral's ability to understand written language fully, a phone contact or personal visit should be made.